BFCM: The Ultimate Guide to ECommerce Sales

 Even with free shipping, cart abandonment is bound to happen during the shopping frenzy — and that’s okay.
 With that said, it’s easier to convert a customer who has already expressed an interest in your product than to replace them with a new customer, which is why a retargeting strategy will help convert more sales on BFCM.

 Here are a few ways to retarget customers effectively:

 - Segment your audiences so you can retarget customers in different sales funnels, and send the top deals to loyal customers who are more likely to convert.

 - Use social media ads to remind customers about products they viewed but didn’t purchase.

-FOMO marketing taps into shoppers’ fear of missing out on deals and opportunities.
-When inventory is low, you can highlight stock levels to let customers know there are only a few items left to purchase.
-Another idea is to highlight missed opportunities by showing customers similar items that are still available for purchase once an item they viewed has sold out.
+Used correctly, marketing psychology tactics can help online sellers convince consumers to buy products.
+You can use FOMO, or fear of missing out, to tap into shoppers’ fear of missing out on deals and opportunities.
+When inventory is low, highlight stock levels to let customers know there are only a few items left to purchase.

 Mobile commerce, sometimes called m-commerce, is on the rise.
 We saw a record number of shoppers turning to their mobile devices during BFCM 2022, and experts expect that number to continue to increase.
 In fact, m-commerce is predicted to account for 6.5% of sales in the United States in 2023.

 That means it’s important for eCommerce sellers to make sure their online stores and listings are ready for mobile shoppers.
 Double check your store on a mobile device to make sure that it’s user friendly and works properly.
 If your mobile experience isn’t up to par, you could lose sales and customers.